Loading...

 And a correlation with scale.
 Hence, where the share of population with a non-western migration background increased the most, social enclaves did not become more homogeneous.
 Instead, they grew in number and in size.

-A scientific publication is currently under review.
+This work led to a scientific publication, consult it for more details!
 If you are interested in the results, please contact me at contact-me@lucas-spierenburg.eu.

 Details